Pentax Espio 140V Camera Review

 Pentax Espio 140V build quality & final verdict.

-This isn’t a “premium” 35mm compact camera like TC-1.
+This isn’t a “premium” 35mm compact camera like the TC-1.
 Despite Espio’s decent optical performance, well-laid-out controls, and full-auto everything, it does not feel expensive.
-The shell is made entirely out of plastic; it isn’t as slick as some cameras of the time could be and doesn’t fit in a pocket.
-The strap that comes with this camera is also designed to go around your neck, which isn’t particularly stylish in 2021 (unless I’m too old to “get it,” in which case I bow down to superior fashion).
+The shell is made entirely out of plastic; it isn’t as slick as some cameras of the time could be, and doesn’t fit in a pocket.
+The strap that comes with this camera is also designed to go around your neck, which won’t be to everyone’s liking (but worth a try).

 This camera looks a lot like cheap digital models from the early 2000s, and it likely won’t wow your friends on sight.
 But it will take your pictures and do it better than many cameras in the same price range.